deephaven/barrage/docs/concepts.md

 4. apply any modification that affects your state

 Modified columns are independent of each other and may have different sets of modified rows.
-This is caused by coalescing that must occur when the LTM clock cycle is shorter than the Barrage update interval.
+This is caused by coalescing that must occur when the engine updates more frequently than the subscription allows.

 ## Snapshot